Edward Carpenter: Life with George Merrill

-On his return from India in 1891, he met George Merrill, a working-class man also from Sheffield, 22 years his junior, and after the Ferneyhoughs left Millthorpe in 1893 Merrill became Carpenter's companion.
+On his return from India in 1891, he met George Merrill, a working-class man also from Sheffield, 22 years his junior.
+After the Ferneyhoughs left Millthorpe in 1893, Merrill became Carpenter's companion.
 The two remained partners for the rest of their lives, cohabiting from 1898.
 Merrill, the son of an engine driver, had been raised in the slums of Sheffield and had little formal education.

 Carpenter remarked in his work The Intermediate Sex:

 Eros is a great leveller.
 Perhaps the true Democracy rests, more firmly than anywhere else, on a sentiment which easily passes the bounds of class and caste, and unites in the closest affection the most estranged ranks of society.
 It is noticeable how often Uranians of good position and breeding are drawn to rougher types, as of manual workers, and frequently very permanent alliances grow up in this way, which although not publicly acknowledged have a decided influence on social institutions, customs and political tendencies.

 Carpenter included among his friends the scholar, author, naturalist, and founder of the Humanitarian League, Henry S. Salt, and his wife, Catherine; the critic, essayist and sexologist, Havelock Ellis, and his wife, Edith; actor and producer Ben Iden Payne; Labour activists Bruce and Katharine Glasier; writer and scholar, John Addington Symonds; and the feminist writer, Olive Schreiner.

 E. M. Forster was a close friend and visited the couple regularly.
 He later recounted that it was a visit to Millthorpe in 1913 that inspired him to write his gay-themed novel, Maurice.
 Forster wrote in his terminal note to the aforementioned novel that Merrill "touched my backside – gently and just above the buttocks.
 I believe he touched most people's.
 The sensation was unusual and I still remember it, as I remember the position of a long vanished tooth.
 He made a profound impression on me and touched a creative spring."

 The relationship between Carpenter and Merrill was an inspiration for the relationship between Maurice Hall and Alec Scudder, the gamekeeper in Maurice.
 The author D. H. Lawrence read the manuscript of Maurice, which was published posthumously in 1971.
 Carpenter's rural lifestyle and the manuscript influenced Lawrence's 1928 novel Lady Chatterley's Lover which, though built around a central relationship between a man and a woman, involves a gamekeeper and a member of the upper-class.